jakrig/jakrig.github.io/_projects/palpation.md

 <p class="justify">
 You can also create a similar setup using lattices.
 In this case just parent your lattice to your pressure control and the lattice base to your palpation control.
-The falloff attribute needs to be plugged into the .outsideFalloffDist attribute of your lattice ffd.
+The falloff attribute needs to be plugged into the .outsideFalloffDist attribute of your lattice.
+Don't forget to set the outsideFalloff attribute to falloff.
 </p>
 <p align="center"><img src="/icons/palpation/palpation_lattice_outliner.png"/></p>